-We reach the final game in the Von Luck campaign.
+We reach the final game in the Von Luck campaign (you can find links to all the earlier AARs here).
 The Germans have eight games to achieve victory and this will be their eighth.
 In the best possible way, this has come right down to the wire.
 We have battled over this terrain once already (Von Luck Campaign Scenario 5 'Delaying Action at the Chateau') and the ground bears the scars of recent battle.
 A key building has collapsed under the impact of a 150mm HE round from a German Lorraine Schlepper.
 That very same vehicle, victim of a PIAT round, now sits as a smoking hulk blocking one of the narrow, wall-lined lanes that lead to the chateau.
 All the while the clock is ticking.
 The Paras know relief is on its way and Von Luck's men know that time is not their friend.

 |German view of the table|